jonrau1/ElectricEye/README.md

 <sub>*Judas Priest, 1982*</sub>

 ## Description
-ElectricEye is a set of Python scripts that use boto3 to scan your AWS infrastructure looking for security and availability configurations that do not align with AWS best practices for security or well-architected.
-Services that fail these checks will have findings sent to AWS Security Hub, where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub and, have a centralized view from which account owners and other responsible parties can view them.
-Scans that pick up services which are in a compliant state will be sent as informational, archived findings.
-This serves a double-purpose of having your fixes reflect accurately if you remediate them ahead of the next scan.
+ElectricEye is a set of Python scripts (affectionately called **Auditors**) that scan your AWS infrastructure looking for configurations related to confidentiality, integrity and availability that do not align with AWS best practices.
+All findings from these scans will be sent to AWS Security Hub where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub.
+Security Hub also provides a centralized view from which account owners and other responsible parties can view and take action on findings.

 ElectricEye runs on AWS Fargate, which is a serverless container orchestration service.
-You will build and push a Docker image and use Terraform to create all necessary components needed for ElectricEye to perform its scans.
-You can set how often you want the scans to happen, and all findings will link to relevant AWS documentation to give you information on how to remediate potential misconfigurations.
+A Docker image will be scheduled to be run on top of Fargate, download all of the auditor code from a S3 bucket, run through scans and send results to Security Hub.
+All infrastructure will be deployed via Terraform to help you apply this solution to many accounts and/or regions.
+All findings (passed or failed) will contain AWS documentation references in the `Remediation.Recommendation` section of the ASFF (the Remediaiton section of the Security Hub UI) to further educate yourself and others on.

-Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Enterprise Architects, SREs, Internal Audit and/or Compliance Analysts.
+Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Cloud Center-of-Excellence personnel, Site Relability Engineers (SREs), Internal Audit and/or Compliance Analysts.

-ElectricEye scans 14 different AWS services such as AppStream 2.0, Managed Kafka Service clusters, RDS Instances and supports 49 unique checks across all services.
-More checks and services will be added periodically.

 ## Solution Architecture
 ![Architecture](https://github.com/jonrau1/ElectricEye/blob/master/screenshots/Architecture.jpg)